MDverse/mdws/README.md

 python download_gromacs_inputs.py
 ```

 This step will take a couple of hours to complete.
-If it fails in the mean time, re-rerun the same command.
+Depending on the stability of your internet connection and the availability of Zenodo servers, the download might fail with an error messages similar to

+> requests.exceptions.HTTPError: 429 Client Error: TOO MANY REQUESTS

+or

+> requests.exceptions.ConnectionError: HTTPSConnectionPool(host='zenodo.org', port=443)

+Re-rerun the previous command to resume the download.
+Files already retrieved files will not be downloaded again.